-One of the most refreshing drinks for the summer is an Elderflower Cordial.
-This recipe is quick and easy to make and a great excuse for a long walk collecting flowers.
+One of the most refreshing drinks for the summer is an elderflower cordial.
+This recipe is quick, easy to make, and a great excuse for a long walk collecting flowers.

-The Elderflower season is short, late May to the latest, mid-July if you live in the the north or Scotland.
+The elderflower season is short—late May to mid-July if you live in the north or in Scotland.
 The heavily scented flowers make a wonderful, refreshing drink which, when stored in sterilized bottles will keep for several weeks.

-A word of warning: if you are out collecting Elderflowers, make sure you have permission to pick them and never pick flowers from trees on roadsides as they may be tainted with petrol fumes.
+A word of warning—if you are out collecting elderflowers, make sure you have permission to pick them and never pick flowers from trees on roadsides as they may be tainted with gas fumes.

-Though the cordial does make a refreshing drink, it is also useful in many different recipes too.
-Take a look at my favorite 10 Elderflower recipes here.
+Although the cordial does make a refreshing drink, it also is useful in many other recipes too.

-- Place the sugar into a large saucepan/stockpot or a large Pyrex bowl.
-Pour the boiling water over and stir until all the sugar has dissolved and leave to cool.
+- Place the sugar in a large saucepan/stockpot or a large Pyrex bowl.
+Pour the boiling water over and stir until all the sugar has dissolved and let cool.

-- Grate the rind of the lemons with a fine grater, add to the sugar water.
+- Grate the rind of the lemons with a fine grater and add to the sugar water.

 - Cover with a clean cloth and leave to steep for 48 hours.

-- Strain through clean fine muslin cloth into a clean bowl.
+- Strain through a clean fine muslin cloth into a clean bowl.

-- Using a funnel, fill sterilized bottles (see note below).
-Seal and store in a cool, dark place (not the refrigerator) for a few weeks or freeze in plastic bottles to keep for longer (see note below).
+- Using a funnel, fill sterilized glass bottles (see note below).
+Seal and store in a cool, dark place (not the refrigerator) for a few weeks or process in a water bath to preserve for longer storage.
+Another option is to freeze in plastic bottles.

-The cordial is delicious diluted with still or fizzy water or used as a flavoring in ice creams, fruit fools and many, many other recipes using Elderflower Cordial.
+Note: The cordial is delicious diluted with still or fizzy water or used as a flavoring in ice creams, fruit fools (puréed fruit mixed with whipped cream), and other recipes.

-Note To sterilize the bottles, rinse in the dishwasher, or place in a medium hot oven (300°F/150°C) until the bottles are warmed through but not red-hot.
+To sterilize the glass bottles, rinse in the dishwasher, or place in a medium hot oven (300 F/150 C) until the bottles are warmed through but not red-hot.
+Handle with care.